nktknshn/go-ergo-handler/README.md

 ## About

-This library can help you building robust type-safe HTTP-handlers from reusable parsers and middlewares.
+This library can help you building robust type-safe HTTP-handlers from reusable middlewares.

 ## Installation